telepresenceio/telepresence/docs/edgectl.md

 $ edgectl connect
 Connecting...
+Connected to context default (https://localhost:6443)

+Unable to connect to the traffic manager in your cluster.
+The intercept feature will not be available.
-Connected to context default (https://localhost:6443) Failed to connect to traffic manager: kubectl get svc/deploy telepresency-proxy: exit status 1
+Error was: kubectl get svc/deploy telepresency-proxy: exit status 1

 $ edgectl status
 Connected
   Context:       default (https://localhost:6443)
   Proxy:         ON (networking to the cluster is enabled)
-  Interceptable: 0 deployments
-  Intercepts:    ? total, 0 local
+  Intercepts:    Unavailable: no traffic manager

 $ curl hello-world
 Hello, world!